42atom/minelog/index.md

    4704 plots of size: 465.566 TiB
 Plot count for all harvesters: 180137
 Total size of plots: 17.411 PiB
-Estimated network space: 24.316 EiB
+Estimated network space: 24.326 EiB
-Expected time to win: 7 hours and 12 minutes
+Expected time to win: 7 hours and 14 minutes
-Note: log into your key using 'chia wallet show' to see rewards for each key"
+Note: log into your key using 'chia wallet show' to see rewards for each key